timhtheos/timothy/_posts/development/2010-03-01-pecl-uploadprogress.md

 layout: post
 title: PECL uploadprogress
 date:   2010-03-01
-categories: technology pecl drupal ubuntu
 permalink: article/pecl-uploadprogress
+categories:
+  - development
+tags:
+  - pecl
+  - drupal
+  - ubuntu
 ---

 I installed plupload libraries in Drupal 7.x.
 Plupload is a highly usable upload handler for any CMS or similar.
 Plupload functions well if uploadprogress module is installed and enabled in PHP, though it will still function without it.